noele952/capacitive_depth_sensor/README.md

 ### Calibration Procedures

 Locate a suitable container to submerge your depth sensor.
 Capture sensor readings at evenly spaced depth intervals.
 Calibrate the sensor based on your data.

-Results will vary based on the specific parameters of the sensor(length, materials, etc.).
-The details of my calibration are included in the attached jupyter notebook
+The results will vary based on the specific parameters of the sensor(length, materials, etc.).

+The details of my calibration are included in the attached Jupyter notebook

 [capacitive_sensor_calibration](capacitive_sensor_calibration.ipynb)